 - Made with Pantry Staples: We all know those days that we want to bake but just don’t want to leave our houses.
 This recipe is so simple, and can be made with ingredients that you most likely already have in your pantry at home!

-- Dry Ingredients: Granulated sugar, all-purpose flour, salt, baking powder
+- Dry Ingredients: This recipe is made with simple pantry staples including granulated sugar, all-purpose flour, salt, and baking powder.

 - Butter: I use unsalted butter.
 Leave it out for a few hours before baking so that it is softened and at room temperature